lauraikon/IKON-documentation/README.md

 - [IKON, language of icons: linguistic, semiotic and graphic aspects](https://www.youtube.com/watch?v=WAaFLqit6fQ), Symbol Group Annual Meeting, September 2024.
 - [Iconologia: la scienza di Emoji e icone](https://scienzaexpress.it/2024/09/iconologia-la-scienza-di-emoji-e-icone/).
 (2024).
 Reale, Cesco. *Scienza express*.
 - Meloni, L. et al. (2023). *Semantics of Visual Languages: the IKON language and linguistic resources*.
 In Proceedings of IConlangs22.
 RiCognizioni Journal, Turin.
 - Meloni, L. et al. (2022).
 Beyond emojis: an insight into the IKON language.
-In Proceedings of the Fifth International Workshop on Emoji Understanding and Applications in Social Media, pages 11–20, Seattle, Washington, USA.
+In Proceedings of the Fifth International Workshop on Emoji Understanding and Applications
+- Reale, C. et al. (2021).
+From hieroglyphs to emoji, to IKON: The search of the (perfect?) visual language.
+In A. Marcus & E. Rosenzweig (Eds.), Design, user experience, and usability: UX research and design (pp. 457–476).
+Spri in Social Media, pages 11–20, Seattle, Washington, USA.
 Association for Computational Linguistics.

 For questions, collaborations, or feedback: